Combatting bad odours with an air purifier

 Beware of air fresheners and fragrances

 As previously mentioned, the goal of an air purifier is not simply to mask a smell but to destroy the smell completely, unlike a diffuser.
-A diffuser takes one form of pollution and replaces it with another perceived as “more pleasant”1.
+A diffuser takes one form of pollution and replaces it with another perceived as 'more pleasant'1.
 It is important to keep in mind that diffusers, while associated with pleasant smells, do carry risks and can also cause irritation or allergies.
 Although such devices are intended to refresh indoor air, they release polluting agents such as benzene or formaldehyde.
-The Environment and Energy Management Agency warns that the use of chemical air fresheners, sprays, and even products containing natural substances such as essential oils have the capacity to pollute your indoor air.
+The use of chemical air fresheners, sprays, and even products containing natural substances such as essential oils have the capacity to pollute your indoor air.

 Beware of air fresheners and fragrances